asdfdotdev/Helios-Calendar/README.md

 ## Documentation

-The "semi-official" Helios Calendar documentation is [available in the repo wiki](https://github.com/chrislarrycarl/Helios-Calendar/wiki).
+The "official" Helios Calendar documentation is [available in the repo wiki](https://github.com/chrislarrycarl/Helios-Calendar/wiki).

 ## Contributing